Afrinazath/Olist_Store_Analysis-Power-BI-Excel-Tableau-SQL/Power Bi/README.md

 # Olist Store Analysis

 ## Introduction :
-This is a power Bi Project on "Store Analysis".
+This is a power Bi Project on "Olist Store Analysis".
 The project is to analyze and derive insights to answer crucial questions and help the store make data driven decisions.

 ### Data Set : 9 Data Sets Provided